Uniform Space and Time Behavior for Acoustic Resonators: Introduction and Statement of the Main Results

 as $\vep \rightarrow 0$.
 Here, $\omega_M$ is a Minnaert frequency given by \eqref{eq:45} and $C$ is a positive constant independent of $\vep$ and $f$. \end{theorem}

 Let us make the following comments on the above result. \begin{enumerate} \item First, let us recall that in \cite{AZ-18} it was shown that the acoustic resonator given by the gas bubble, enjoying both small mass density and bulk modulus, generate two resonances (Minnaert resonances).
 There, the resonance, called also scattering resonance frequency, is defined as the frequency for which the related system of integral equations (using layer potentials) is not injective.
 Later on, it was shown in \cite{LS-04} that these scattering resonant frequencies are the actual poles (unique poles) of the natural Hamiltonian related to the wave operator.
-The values $z^{\pm}_M(\vep):= \pm \omega_M - i\vep \mathcal C_\Omega \omega^2_M/({8\pi c_0}) $, defined and used in the above theorem, are the dominant parts of these two poles (see \cite[Lemma 5.1]{LS-04}). \item Observe that the dominant part of (\ref{eq:120}) is the solution of the following Cauchy problem:
+The values $z^{\pm}_M(\vep)= \pm \omega_M - i\vep {\mathrm{cap}(\Omega)} \omega^2_M/({8\pi c_0})$, defined and used in the above theorem, are the dominant parts of these two poles (see \cite[Lemma 5.1]{LS-04}).